cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 ### delete

+#### Usage
-Usage: `cfy deployments delete [OPTIONS] DEPLOYMENT_ID`
+`cfy deployments delete [OPTIONS] DEPLOYMENT_ID`

+Delete a deployment from Cloudify Manager.

+{{% gsNote title="Note" %}}
-Delete an existing deployment.
-It's important to note that deleting a deployment does not mean deleting the resources of an application - for which you need to run the `uninstall` workflow (unless a custom uninstall workflow is provided).
+Deleting a deployment does not delete the resources of an application.
+To delete the resources, run the `uninstall` workflow (unless a custom uninstall workflow is provided).
+{{% /gsNote %}}

 `DEPLOYMENT_ID` -       The ID of the deployment to delete

 #### Optional flags

 *  `-f, --force` -      Delete the deployment even if there are existing live nodes for it
+*  `-t, --tenant-name TEXT` -
+                        The name of the tenant of the deployment.
+If unspecified, the current tenant is used.
 &nbsp;
 #### Example